 Symptoms of heart attack should be treated as a medical emergency.

-Testosterone, Coronary Artery Disease and Heart Attack
+Coronary Artery Disease and Heart Attack

-Clots can be formed anywhere in the body but most commonly develop as deep vein thrombosis (DVT) in the legs.
-Once formed, they break free and travel to the brain, heart, or lungs.
+Clots can be formed anywhere in the body but often develop as deep vein thrombosis (DVT) in the legs.
+No matter where they are formed, they may break free and travel to the brain, heart, or lungs.
 Clots that travel to the heart may cause a heart attack.

 Plaintiffs may be eligible for monetary awards for actual damages due to serious injury or death and for punitive damages.
-Many additional testosterone therapy lawsuits are expected.